-Yes, the child can be and should be vaccinated; however, the treating physician should be informed before administering live attenuated vaccine, to give proper advice on a case-by-case basis.
+Yes, the child can be and should be vaccinated; however, the treating physician should be informed before administering live attenuated vaccines so that proper advice can be provided on a case-by-case basis.

 3.7 What about sexual life, pregnancy, birth control?